nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * Acceptable email format: `client@email.com`, `cli+ent.name@email.com`.
     * Unacceptable email format: `cli+-ent@email.com`, `client@.com`, `client@.email.com`.

-* Client's addresses can take any values, and it should not be blank
+* Client's addresses can take any values, and it should not be blank.
     * The address is recommended to be within 100 characters long to be displayed properly.
     - Acceptable address format: `123, Clementi Rd, 1234665`, `Blk 123, Clementi Ave 6, #08-111`.
     - Unacceptable address format: ``.